tomasklaen/uosc/README.md

 `item.icon` property accepts icon names.
 You can pick one from here: [Google Material Icons](https://fonts.google.com/icons?icon.platform=web&icon.set=Material+Icons&icon.style=Rounded)\
 There is also a special icon name `spinner` which will display a rotating spinner.
 Along with a no-op command on an item and `keep_open=true`, this can be used to display placeholder menus/items that are still loading.

+`on_paste` is triggered when user pastes a string while menu is opened.
+Works the same as `on_search`.

 When `keep_open` is `true`, activating the item will not close the menu.
 This property can be defined on both menus and items, and is inherited from parent to child if child doesn't overwrite it.